Ast3risk-ops/example-files/README.md

 ## Instructions

 Just clone this somewhere and open it in VSCode or your file manager.
 Or show this off or something, I don't care.
-It's in the public domain.